chef-boneyard/chef-web-docs-2016/step_knife/step_knife_ssl_check_bad_ssl_certificate.rst

 ..
 This is an included how-to.

-If the SSL certificate cannot be verified, the command will return something similar to:
+If the |ssl| certificate cannot be verified, the command will return something similar to:

 .. code-block:: bash